zheng-jj/T03_Team_3_MAD/README.md

 Navigation

-# Advanced Features:
+# Advanced Features (Completed in Assignment 2):

-Moved user account data to firestore
+Moved all user account data to firestore

 Moved user profile image to firebase storage

+Moved user favourite books and follow users to firestore

 Enable notifications based on user actions (when users you follow do something, notifications are sent)